Ontogenetic niche shift: Plants

-The ontogenetic niche shifting is primarily studied in animals, but there are some studies that deal with the ONS in plants.
-One of the ONSs studied in plants is changing of a regeneration niche.
-Authors of the paper noticed that during the ontogeny the regeneration niche of Acer opalus, the Italian maple, had shrinked.
-It is thought such ontogenetic niche shift was mainly a consequence of herbivory, the depth of the litter layer and presence of other plants (especially adult trees and shrubs).
+The ontogenetic niche shift is primarily studied in animals, but there are some studies that deal with the ONS in plants.
+One of the ONSes studied in plants is the changing of a regeneration niche.
+Authors of the paper noticed that during the ontogeny, the regeneration niche of Acer opalus (the Italian maple) had shrunk.
+It is thought such an ontogenetic niche shift was mainly a consequence of herbivory, the depth of the litter layer, and presence of other plants (especially adult trees and shrubs).